Specy/s68k/tests/corpus/README.md

   "nothing was typed, nothing was clicked" for ever, so `limit` is the honest outcome rather than a fault.
 If a change makes one of them terminate, that is a change worth reading, not a snapshot to update blindly.

+### What phase 4 changed in these fixtures, and why

+Phase 4 is `include` and `incbin` over a Project of Files. **No fixture moved, in either direction**: the 30 assembly fixtures, the 30 execution fixtures and the three `-errors.snap` are byte for byte what phase 3 left them, at **15, 3 and 19** entries.
+Nothing here touches single-file assembly, which is the property this whole directory exists to hold, and the three `-errors.snap` said nothing about `include` or `incbin`: no corpus program writes either.

+Two things about the fixture format are worth knowing now that a Program may come from several Files.

+* **The format still names no File.** An `instructions` entry carries a `line` and no path, and so does a `labels` entry, which is what makes the new test below possible: a program and the same program split across Files produce the same fixture.
+If a later version wants to tell them apart, the field to add is the file, not the line — the Program itself carries a whole Location on every instruction, and the include chain beside it.
+* **`editor_programs_split_across_files_assemble_the_same`** in
+  `src/test/corpus.rs` is the new test, and it is a fixture test without a fixture file: it cuts three `editor/` programs into an Entry file and one or two included Files — `hello-world-1`'s two strings, the whole of `subroutine-with-register-arguments-1`'s `gcd`, and `max-of-an-array-1`'s constant and data — assembles both shapes, and asserts that the two fixtures are identical, serialised.
+The cut **keeps every line number**: the lines that move out are replaced by one `include` line and then blank lines, and the File they move into is padded with as many blank lines as there are lines above them, so the `n`th line of the program is still the `n`th line of whichever File now holds it.
+That is what lets the comparison include the `line` of every instruction and Label rather than only the addresses and the bytes.

+In `tests/diagnostics/`, **a case may now be a directory**: `<code>/` is a Project, every file under it is a File named by its path inside the directory, `main.asm` is the Entry file and a `.bin` file is a binary one.
+Four cases are new and all four are directories, because no single File of source can name another File to fail to read: `unreadable_file` (the last code that had no case at all), `include_cycle`, `include_too_deep` and `end_in_an_included_file`.
+Two older cases changed on purpose, and neither is about `include`:
+`directive_needs_a_label.asm` gained a bare `section`, which is the shape whose hint used to offer `count section …` — an operand that would have removed the requirement — and now has one of its own; `invalid_address_width.asm` has a comment that counts its own lines correctly.